 Have Your Materials Delivered

-Pavers are heavy, so it’s best to have them delivered.
-You’ll also need a fair amount of landscaping sand and gravel.
+Pavers are heavy, so it is best to have them delivered.
+You will also need a fair amount of landscaping sand and gravel.
 Make sure to grab enough landscaping cloth to cover the whole patio area.
-You’ll also need jointing sand, some furring strips, landscaping paint, and string.
+You will need jointing sand, some furring strips, landscaping paint, and string too.

 Once you have all your equipment and materials ready, prepare the space.
 Start by marking out the boundaries of your patio.
-If it’s going to be a square or rectangular patio, use the furring strips as stakes and run the string between them to mark the edges.
-If you’ve got your heart set on a curved or circular patio, you can use a long garden hose to mark the edge.
-Take your landscaping paint and mark the edge of where you’ll dig to — put this line at least six inches outside your patio boundary line, so you have room to install paver restraints to hold your pavers in place around the edges of the patio.
+If it is going to be a square or rectangular patio, use the furring strips as stakes and run the string between them to mark the edges.
+If you have your heart set on a curved or circular patio, you can use a long garden hose to mark the edge.
+Take your landscaping paint and mark the edge of where you will dig to — put this line at least six inches outside your patio boundary line, so you have room to install paver restraints to hold your pavers in place around the edges of the patio.

 Now you can start digging.
-Add seven inches to the height of your pavers — that’s how far down you’ll need to dig out the dirt and sod to make your patio level with the ground.
+Add seven inches to the height of your pavers — that is how far down you will need to dig out the dirt and sod to make your patio level with the ground.
 Make sure to slope the surface away from your home at a grade of one inch every four feet, so the patio has good drainage.
 Attach a one-inch-thick block of wood to your four-foot level to measure this slope.
-Once you’ve dug out the entire space to the right depth and slope, lay down your landscaping cloth.
-It’s okay if it hangs over the edge a bit.
+Once you have dug out the entire space to the right depth and slope, lay down your landscaping cloth.
+It is okay if it hangs over the edge a bit.

 Your patio will need a seven-inch foundation consisting of six inches of gravel and one inch of sand.
 Use your rake and shovel to spread two inches of gravel across the whole area, then wet it with a hose and compress it with the plate compactor.
 Do this three times for the six-inch layer.
 Make sure to check your slope throughout the process.